 Are There Different Types of Trademarks?

 The types of trademarks include product marks, service marks, collective marks, and certification marks, each serving a specific function in identifying and protecting intellectual property.
-The different between product marks and service marks are rather self-explanatory with product marks covering a physical products while a service mark refers to services rather than tangible goods.
+The difference between product marks and service marks is rather self-explanatory with product marks covering physical products while a service mark refers to services rather than tangible goods.
 This legal distinction is crucial for branding and marketing strategies.

 Why are Trademarks Important?